Table of contents

 Men with Lynch syndrome, an inheritied condition, also have an increased risk for a number of cancers, including colorecterol and prostate cancer.
 The genes affected are those associated with DNA repair when the cell is preparing to divide.

-According to the American Cancer Society, prostate cancer is the second most common type of cancer in men after skin cancer.
+According to the American Cancer Society, prostate cancer is the second most common type of cancer among men.
+Skin cancer is the most common cancer among men.
 About 1 in 8 men will be diagnosed with prostate cancer during his lifetime.
 In 2021, there were about 250,000 new cases of prostate cancer.

 Men with prostate cancer tend to be older, with the average age of diagnosis being 66 and very few cases detected in men less than 40.
-It is more common in non-Hispanic African American men.
+It is more common in non-Hispanic men of African ancestry.
+Because of this, it is especially important for African American men to check with their doctor about screening and prevention.

 It is the second leading cause of death from cancer in men after lung cancer with about 1 in 41 men dying from prostate cancer.
 However, most men who are diagnosed will not die from the disease.
-In 2021, more than 3.1 million men are living with a prostate cancer diagnosis in the United States.
+In 2021, more than 3.1 million men in the United States are living with a prostate cancer diagnosis.

-Some cancer patients do not experience symptoms of the disease for years.
+In some cases prostate cancer starts with no symptoms of the disease for years.
 However, if you notice any of the following signs, you should consult with a medical professional to determine if the symptoms are a result of prostate cancer or other conditions:

 - Difficulty starting urination